spacebanana420/ffscala/README.md

 # Documentation

-Most functions return an empty string or int of value -1 when there is an error in the arguments you passed to them
+Most functions return an empty list or int of value -1 when there is an error in the arguments you passed to them and there is no default choice or error handling in that function.

 The documentation is separated into multiple pages, each being respective to a component of the library.